 Resting: Upon receiving your order in the mail, it's always a good idea to let your perfumes rest for a couple days at least before trying them.
 Extremes of heat and cold during travel can temporarily alter the scent of a perfume.

-Application: Open the cap and spray on clothes, hair, and skin from a distance of about 1-2 feet to get the most even application.
+Application: Open the cap and spray on clothes, hair, and skin from a distance of about 1-2 feet to get the most even application to create an aura of scent around you.
 Press the atomizers in quick, firm bursts to maximize the fineness of the mist.

 Perfume plays off your skin chemistry and goes through its own aging process.
 Test over time to see how it changes.